-(1)included in other receivables in trade and other receivables (2)included in others in accounts and other payables
+(1) included in other receivables in trade and other receivables

 The Parent Company's royalty payable has been offset to its loan receivable and interest receivable (see Note 12).

 26. Segment Reporting

 Management has determined the operating segments based on the information reviewed by the executive committee for purposes of allocating resources and assessing performance.